 Of course, I can envision some readers thinking: What?
 Are you advocating a society without children?
 Encouraging my readers to think more carefully before having children is hardly going to lead to a world without children.
 I am merely asking people to be more circumspect, not reflexively fulfilling society's expectation.
 Besides, environmentalists argue that overpopulation is the greatest threat to the environment.
 A few less children wouldn’t hurt the world and its nearly seven billion people.
 Life is even more difficult to live without the support of family.
 I’m not saying that people don’t need support.

 I’m arguing against the automatic assumption that you have greater obligation to support family members than others.
 For example, when your ne’er-do-well sibling asks you for money because he or she is unemployed, rather than succumb to the reflexive guilt that society imposes because “he’s family,” you'd be wise to view the issue in fuller dimension: in terms of the net effects on you, him, your family, and, yes, society.
 For example, does giving Sammy the Slug the money yield a greater net good than, for example, investing in a startup developing a drug to prevent sudden heart attack, the leading killer?
+My main message is to resist automatically succumbing to convention, and instead, to make your choices consciously, based on what will ultimately yield the greatest good en toto: for you, your family, and society.

 read it with a pinch of salt and an intelligent mind.
 And draw your own conclusions.